CodeYourFuture/CYF-PD/content/blocks/collective-job-hunt/readme.md

 skills:
   - Employability
 objectives:
-  - As a group find 2 suitable job opportunities
+  - Find 2 suitable jobs applying search filters and techniques looking for a job opportunities on LinkedIn Job Search
+  - Explain the potential advantages and disadvantages of hiring junior developers from the perspective of an Engineering Manager
 time: 27
 prep: ""
 introduction: Job hunting is stressful, but you are not alone in this.
 It’s